Online Psychodynamic Therapy & Its Impact On Mental Health

 2. Reviewing the client’s developmental history

-Next, the PDT provider will usually aim to learn as much as possible about the client’s developmental history.
+Next, the online psychodynamic therapy provider will usually aim to learn as much as possible about the client’s developmental history.
 This could include information about their family, any traumatic incidents, their childhood and adolescence, past relationships, any unresolved issues or unconscious conflicts in relation to past experiences, and their mental health history in general.
 All of these factors have the potential to contribute to unconscious behavior patterns and even to the development of some mental health conditions, so becoming aware of them can help the therapist guide the treatment.

 3. Linking the patterns to the individual’s history